JerBouma/FinanceDatabase/CONTRIBUTING.md

 - **website**: if applicable, enter the website.
 - **market_cap**: based on [market cap categorization](https://www.investopedia.com/investing/market-capitalization-defined/) define the market cap.

 If in any case you are not able to acquire data for a specific category, keep the field blank so that it is clear that there is no data available.

-**Once you've made your update, you can go to [here](https://github.com/JerBouma/FinanceDatabase/issues/new/choose) and select Database Update.** Then, within the textbox, drag an drop your updated CSV files.
-From here on, I'll make sure to update the Database with your updates!
+For any of these options, make sure you use an existing category so that it remains compact.
+For example, the sectors and industries adhere to the [GICS categorisation](https://www.msci.com/our-solutions/indexes/gics).

 # Developer